Electric Nissan Juke on the way

 With Nissan looking to expand its electric offering, a more affordable pure-electric SUV would rival cars like the Peugeot e-2008, Hyundai Kona Electric and MG ZS EV – although none of those models is currently available with all-wheel drive.

-The news comes after Nissan revealed its electric Ariya SUV – a ‘coupe crossover’ based on the Renault-Nissan-Mitsubishi Alliance’s new CMF-EV mechanical platform for electric vehicles.
-The scalable base can be both lengthened and shortened to support additional models – models like a Juke-sized small electric SUV.
+The Ariya SUV is based on the Renault-Nissan-Mitsubishi Alliance’s CMF-EV mechanical platform for electric vehicles.
+The scalable base can be lengthened and shortened to support additional models – such as a Juke-sized small electric SUV.

-Speaking exclusively with DrivingElectric, Nissan Europe’s head of EV, Helen Perry, said: “A platform investment is huge.
+Speaking exclusively with DrivingElectric last year, Nissan Europe’s head of EV, Helen Perry, said: “A platform investment is huge.
 For sure, there will be usage for the platform for something more than Ariya.
 We would not have invested in a brand-new Alliance platform unless there was other usage planned.

 “What is important to [our customers]?
 Not only in terms of electrification, but also in terms of bodystyle,” Perry said.
 “Electrification will become the norm and bodystyle will become more relevant, because the choice will be wider."

-In addition to further pure-electric models, Nissan has confirmed it will bring its e-Power hybrid models to Europe later this year.
+In addition to further pure-electric models, Nissan has confirmed it will bring its e-Power hybrid models to Europe in 2022.
 Perry thinks there is room for plug-in hybrid models, too, in order to help customers transition from petrol and diesel through to full-electric.